Home with a shingle roof at sunset overlooking the water.

 Working around or replacing flashing around these areas can increase labor and materials costs.

-Lakefront home featuring a CeDUR Walden roof that blends natural beauty with durability.
+Lakefront home featuring a CEDUR Walden roof that blends natural beauty with durability.

 Michigan homeowners often deal with extreme weather—from freezing winters to summer storms.
 Choosing the right roofing material means finding a product that can withstand these conditions while maintaining its integrity and appearance for decades.
-CeDUR synthetic shakes offer:
+CEDUR synthetic shakes offer:

-CeDUR is ideal for Michigan homeowners seeking a high-performance roof that looks beautiful, lasts for decades, and resists the region’s most challenging weather patterns.
+CEDUR is ideal for Michigan homeowners seeking a high-performance roof that looks beautiful, lasts for decades, and resists the region’s most challenging weather patterns.

 Roofing costs in Michigan vary based on size, material, labor, weather conditions, and more.
 While it may be tempting to focus on the bottom line, investing in high-quality materials and experienced installers can save thousands over the life of your roof.

 Considering a roof upgrade?
-Discover why CeDUR is one of the best roofing solutions for Michigan homeowners seeking beauty, performance, and peace of mind.
+Discover why CEDUR is one of the best roofing solutions for Michigan homeowners seeking beauty, performance, and peace of mind.